Sunday in the Park with George: History

-After the failure and scathing critical reception of Merrily We Roll Along in 1981 (it closed after 16 performances), Sondheim announced his intention to quit musical theatre.
+After the failure and scathing critical reception of Merrily We Roll Along in 1981, which closed after 16 performances, Sondheim announced his intention to quit musical theatre.
 Lapine persuaded him to return to the theatrical world after the two were inspired by A Sunday Afternoon on the Island of La Grande Jatte.
 They spent several days at the Art Institute of Chicago studying the painting.
 Lapine noted that one major figure was missing from the canvas: the artist himself.
 This observation provided the springboard for Sunday and the production evolved into a meditation on art, emotional connection and community.

 The musical fictionalizes Seurat's life.
 Neither of his children survived beyond infancy, so he had no heirs.
 Seurat's common-law wife was Madeleine Knobloch, who gave birth to his two sons, one after his death.
 Unlike Dot, Knobloch was living with Seurat when he died, and did not emigrate to America.
 She died of cirrhosis of the liver at the age of 35.
+Seurat's masterpiece, the backdrop of the play, hangs in the Art Institute of Chicago.

 Productions

 Original Off-Broadway production

-The show opened Off-Broadway at Playwrights Horizons, starring Mandy Patinkin and Bernadette Peters, in July 1983 and ran for 25 performances.
+The show opened Off-Broadway at Playwrights Horizons, starring Mandy Patinkin and Bernadette Peters, in July 1983, and ran for 25 performances.
 Only the first act was performed, which was still in development.
 The first act was fleshed out and work began on the second during that time; the complete two-act show premiered during the last three performances.
 After seeing the show at Playwrights, composer Leonard Bernstein wrote to his friend Sondheim, calling the show "brilliant, deeply conceived, canny, magisterial and by far the most personal statement I've heard from you thus far.
 Bravo."
 Three performers in the off-Broadway production did not move with it to Broadway: Kelsey Grammer, who played a Soldier/Young Man on the Bank/Alex; Mary Elizabeth Mastrantonio, who played Celeste #2/Linda Cash; and Christine Baranski, who played Blair Daniels/Clarisse (Clarisse was later renamed Yvonne).